WHY NATURAL SKIN CARE PRODUCTS ARE BETTER FOR YOU

 We could all benefit from using more natural skin care products so that we do not create a more toxic environment from within our bodies.

-Here is a list of 10 ingredients that are commonly found in many skin care products.
-If possible, avoid using bath and body products that include them:
+For your knowledge base, here is a list of 10 non-plant-based ingredients that are commonly found in many skin care products.

 It is the sludge that remains after cleaning up the oil to make it safe to use in our automobiles.